liberland/Constitution/Liberland-constitution.md

   * **§IV.8(4)** The permission to such a request shall be granted or refused at a Preliminary Hearing held by three Justices of the Supreme Court depending on the merit of the application submitted; all appeals on the point of law concerning a matter of constitutionality shall be automatically granted the permission to be reviewed by the Supreme Court.
   * **§IV.8(5)** Should a claim, prosecution or appeal be dismissed for frivolity at a Preliminary Hearing, the plaintiff, prosecutor or appellant shall ordinarily be ordered to cover all reasonable expenses of the defendant connected to his or her legal defence as well as all court fees unless there is compelling reason otherwise.
   * **§IV.8(6)** At the Preliminary Hearing, the Judge or Justice of the Supreme Court shall have the power to issue such orders as deemed necessary and within the powers of the relevant Court; such orders shall be reviewable at a full trial.
-* **§IV.9.** The Supreme Court shall comprise the Chief Justice and four other Justices of the Supreme Court.
+* **§IV.9.** The Supreme Court shall be composed of the Chief Justice and four Justices of the Supreme Court.
-  * **§IV.9(1)** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court who nominates three Justices of the Supreme Court to hold a Preliminary Hearing and cases permitted to proceed as well as inquiries referred to the Supreme Court.
+  * **§IV.9(1)** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court who shall nominate three Justices of the Supreme Court to hold a Preliminary Hearing and cases permitted to proceed as well as inquiries referred to the Supreme Court, or he or she shall nominate himself or herself and two Justices of the Supreme Court.
   * **§IV.9(2)** All declarations of constitutionality shall be issued by the full bench of the Supreme Court; all cases concerned with the constitutionality of the subject matter of inquiry or appeal and any other case of extraordinary importance as deemed by the Chief Justice of the Supreme Court shall also be heard by the full bench of the Supreme Court.
   * **§IV.9(3)** The Supreme Court shall reach its decisions with a simple majority unless required otherwise in this Constitution.
   * **§IV.9(4)** All verdicts and declarations of the Supreme Court shall be binding upon the Public Administration, public at large and the Civil Court and the Criminal Court on the point of law in all future proceedings where applicable.